anukaal/SQLI-LABS/README.md

 **Lessons 11 & 12: Post Error-based single & double quotes**

+Lesson 11 is regarding POST error based single quotes (‘) string so when I explore this lab on the browser I observe that it contains a text field for username and password to login inside web server.
+As I am not a true user so I don’t know the correct username and password but being hacker I always wish to get inside the database with help of SQL injection.
+Therefore first I will test whether the database is vulnerable to SQL injection or not.

+So we when breaking the query we get an error message, now let me explain what this error message says.

+The right syntax to use near **”” and password=” LIMIT 0,1’**

+Now we need to fix this query with help of # (hash) comment; so after adding single quotes (‘) add a hash function (#) to make it syntactically correct.

+Username:  ‘   #

+Now whatever statement I will insert in between ‘and # the query will execute successfully with certain result according to it.
+Now to find out the number of columns used in the backend query I will use order by clause...

+**Username:  ' order by 2 #** //

+**Username:  ' order by 3 #**

+Similarly, insert query for union select in between ‘and # to select both records

+**' union select 1,2 #**

+Next query will fetch database name, it is as similar as in lesson 1 and from the screenshot, you can read the database name “security”

+**' union select 1,database() #**

 In Lessons 11 & 12 we come to error-based SQL Injections in HTML forms.
 So we have a login page and we try to login using **username=”admin” password=”password“**.
 We get a failed login attempt response.

 Now we try the query again, using **username=” ‘ ” and password= ” ‘ “** (single quotes).
 We get a login failed attempt again.